-The report Probable Economic Effect of Providing Duty Free Treatment for U.S. Imports from Israel, Investigation No. 332-180 is still classified by the ITC and USTR.
-It is considered so highly sensitive that neither will release it under the Freedom of Information Act.
-(See appendix)14
+The report Probable Economic Effect of Providing Duty Free Treatment for U.S. Imports from Israel, Investigation No. 332-180 is still classified by the ITC and USTR and considered so highly sensitive that neither will release it under FOIA.
+(See appendix)

-14 Letter to the Institute for Research: Middle Eastern Policy denying "FOIA request for Probable Economic Effect of Providing Duty Free Treatment for U.S. Imports from Israel, Investigation No. 332-180 (redesignated TA-131(b)-10)" from Marilyn Abbot, ITC, 12/29/2009 - Letter from United States Trade Representative denying FOIA, 3/9/2009
+Letter to the Institute for Research: Middle Eastern Policy denying "FOIA request for Probable Economic Effect of Providing Duty Free Treatment for U.S. Imports from Israel, Investigation No. 332-180 (redesignated TA-131(b)-10)" from Marilyn Abbot, ITC, 12/29/2009 - Letter from United States Trade Representative denying FOIA, 3/9/2009

-3. Complaint #2: Israeli Manufacturers Violate US IP via Practice of Commercializing Military-Industrial Espionage
+III.
+Complaint #2: Israeli Manufacturers Violate US IP through Military-Industrial Commercial Espionage

-In the years after the US-Israel Free Trade Area was ratified, Israel engaged in systematic Treaty of Paris and TRIPs violations that allowed it to build on unfair trade advantages embedded in the FTA and also derived from capturing American IP without proper compensation to American rights holders for their sunk development costs, proper licensing, business process, or related royalties.
-US government agencies have repeatedly documented instances of such violations, some which generated severe adverse consequences for US national security in addition to losses to US industries.
+In the years after the US-Israel Free Trade Area was ratified, Israel engaged in systematic Treaty of Paris and TRIPs violations that allowed it to build on unfair trade advantages embedded in the FTA and derived from American IP without proper compensation to American rights holders for their sunk development costs, proper incensing, business process, or related royalties.
+US government agencies have repeatedly documented instances of such violations, some which generated severe adverse consequences for US national security.

-In January of 1996 the Pentagon's US Defense Investigation Service (DOD/DIS) based in Syracuse, New York sent the following urgent three page memo about Israeli industrial espionage in the United States to 250 facilities and defense contractors conducting sensitive American military projects:15
+In January of 1996 the Pentagon's US Defense Investigation Service (DOD/DIS) based in Syracuse, New York sent the following urgent three page memo about Israeli industrial espionage in the United States to 250 facilities and defense contractors conducting sensitive American military projects: